George Wright (organist): Career

 In 1963 Wright became ABC's musical director for the West Coast, including becoming the studio organist (and eventual musical director) for the soap opera General Hospital.
 Wright remained with the show even after it switched from live broadcasts to video tape in the 1970s, and as musical cues modernized, he even began composing piano arrangements for GHs underscore.
 In his next-to-last year with the soap, Wright was asked to compose new theme music for GH, a piano-dominated tune which debuted on the program in April 1975.
 Over a year later, in July 1976, then-executive producer Tom Donovan chose to replace Wright's music with the style of another director.
 Wright, his scores, and his GH theme song were history (with the latter being replaced by the piece that will forever be the closest association of GH in history, "Autumn Breeze" by Jack Urbont).

 During his long career, George Wright played a key role in reviving interest in theater organ music.
 He recorded more than 60 albums.
 Wright was the first act signed to Richard Vaughn's HIFI Records and recorded 20 albums as their featured organist in the late 1950s before switching to Dot Records in 1963.

 On his HIFI albums, Wright is a perfect complement to the label's star, Arthur Lyman.
 His Dot albums are somewhat less showy, though he continues to work with a considerable range of material, from old standards to Dave Brubeck's "It's a Raggy Waltz."
 In August 1970, however, the studio/warehouse (owned by organ speaker inventory Don Leslie) where he kept his personal pipe organ burned and he stopped recording for over 10 years.

-Wright bought a house in the Hollywood Hills less for its location than for its capacity to accommodate his own mighty Wurlitzer pipe organ.
+Wright bought a house in Hollywood Hills California less for its location but more for its capacity to accommodate his own Wurlitzer theatre pipe organ.
 He worked on it constantly, swapping out pieces he collected in his travels around the U.S.